GravityKit/GravityView/readme.txt

 * Fixed: Sorting issues
 	- Remove the option to sort by composite fields like Name, Address, Product; Gravity Forms doesn't process those sort requests properly
 	- Remove List and Paragraph fields from being sortable
+	- Known bug: Price fields are sorted alphabetically, not numerically.
+For example, given $20,000, $2,000 and $20, Gravity Forms will sort the array like this: $2,000, $20, $20,000.
+We've filed a bug report with Gravity Forms.
 * Improved: Added visibility toggles to some Field Settings.
 For example, if the "Show Label" setting is not checked, then the "Custom Label" setting is hidden.
 * Modified how data is sent to the template: removed the magic methods getter/setters setting the `$var` variable - not data is stored directly as object parameters.
 * Added many translations.
 Thanks everyone!